austin-pan/expenses/README.md

 ### CalTrain Tickets

-Takes a screenshot of each CalTrain ticket up to the specified last order number.
+Takes a screenshot of each CalTrain ticket up to the specified cutoff date.
 The screenshots are saved to the specified output directory in the format of `{orderNumber}_{date}_{price}.png`.